Internet storefront startup checklist

 With our extensive business background, we understand the strategic importance of the Internet as a business tool and consult with each client to ensure the solution will meet the needs of the company and its stakeholders.
 With our focus on customer service, we have many long-term clients.

 We provide solutions that work for your business — solutions tailored meet to your needs.

 With our extensive technology background and our focus on storefront solutions, we can provide much more than the average web design company.
-Our consultants bring over 25 years technology and business experience to your solution.
+Our consultants bring over 25 years of technology and business experience to your solution.
 This experience covers many industries — retail, warehousing, manufacturing and order processing — and covers projects for small companies to large, Fortune 500 companies.
 Our retail business and retail websites experience covers the small independent storefront to the large retail chain store.

 Inspire Technologies, has the expertise to increase the ROI of your storefront!

-We can provide on-site, local e-commerce services to the southcentral Pennsylvania area, including York, Lancaster and Harrisburg.
+We can provide on-site, local e-commerce services to the southcentral Pennsylvania area, including York, Lancaster, and Harrisburg.